 Electronic communication services or networks that are offered not only to a predetermined group of end-users but in principle to any customer who wants to subscribe to the service or network should be considered to be publicly available.
 Electronic communication services or networks that are offered only to a predetermined group of end-users could be considered to be not publicly available.

 Virtual private network (VPN) services are typically offered by PECPs to anyone that wishes to enter a contract for the provision of such a service.
 These would be considered to be publicly available; whereas the operation of a specific VPN would be a private network.
-The term ‘private’ in this context describes the use of such a service which is usually limited to end points of the business entering the contract and is secured for internal communications.
+The term “private” in this context describes the use of such a service which is usually limited to end points of the business entering the contract and is secured for internal communications.
 VPNs are further discussed in paragraph 115.

 The following examples could be considered as services or networks not being made publicly available, subject to a case-by-case assessment by NRAs taking into account national practices: